15 best gluten-free foods

 Is cheese gluten-free?

-Yes.
-Most cheese is gluten-free, but some soft, spreadable cheeses may contain added ingredients to help them spread.
+Yes, most cheese is gluten-free, but some soft, spreadable cheeses may contain added ingredients to help make them spreadable.
 You should check the label to be sure.

 Is gin gluten-free?

-Yes – as well as other spirits and liqueurs.
-Even spirits made from a gluten-containing cereals are suitable for those on a gluten-free diet.
+Yes, as are other spirits and liqueurs.
+Even spirits made from gluten-containing cereals are suitable for those on a gluten-free diet.
 This is because the distillation process removes any traces of gluten.